 - We provide the same library services and resources, including a dedicated librarian, for online students

 - Our career specialists provide advisement to help you plan, prepare for, and meet your career goals

 - You receive the same RIT credential as traditional on-campus graduates

 Applications may be submitted any time during the year.
-For priority consideration, please submit all application materials a minimum of 6 weeks prior to your intended start date.
+For priority consideration, please submit an application and required supplemental materials a minimum of 4 weeks prior to your intended start date.

 To be considered for admission to the master of science in health systems administration program, candidates must complete the online application form and fulfill the following requirements:

 - Hold a baccalaureate degree from an accredited institution